 This radioactive substance is used for a number of reasons.
 Some of its main uses are summed up here:

 - Its strong radioactive nature makes it very useful as isotopes in nuclear weapons, nuclear reactors, and industries.

 - It is used as a moisture-density gauge in the construction industry.

 - It is used for detecting liquid flow in pipelines and tanks.

 - This radioactive metal is used in measuring gauges, for calculating dimensions of sheet metal, paper, film, and other such products.

 - One of Cesium’s notable usages is in atomic clocks.
 The speed of vibrations in the element’s outer electrons is recorded and multiplied by 9,192,635,770 to determine a second.

 - In medical science, it is used to treat cancer.

-People are exposed to this substance in very small quantities through soil and environmental fallouts.
+People are exposed to this substance in very small quantities through the soil and environmental fallouts.
 Exposure to this radioactive substance was mainly because of nuclear tests during the 1950s and 1960s.
 However, much of it is now decayed.
-Nuclear accidents such as Chernobyl disaster in Ukraine and fallout of tsunami in Japan in 2011 release some amount of Cesium-137.
-For instance, water from units 1-4 at Fukushima Daiichi plant has polluted adjoining seawater with this substance.
-Often, industrial and healthcare equipments containing Cesium-137 are not disposed properly or stolen.
-In such cases, there is significant risk of contamination.
+Nuclear accidents such as the Chernobyl disaster in Ukraine and the fallout of the tsunami in Japan in 2011 release some amount of Cesium-137.
+For instance, water from units 1-4 at the Fukushima Daiichi plant has polluted adjoining seawater with this substance.
+Often, industrial and healthcare equipment containing Cesium-137 are not disposed of properly or stolen.
+In such cases, there is a significant risk of contamination.

 Cesium-137 Health Implications